-Costs associated with the purchase of dress uniforms do not qualify as an authorized volunteer firefighters' relief association expenditure; consequently, this disbursement is not authorized under the VFRA Act.
+Costs associated with the purchase of pediatric AED pads do not qualify as authorized volunteer firefighters' relief association expenditures; consequently, these disbursements are not authorized under the VFRA Act.

-Cause: The relief association officials indicated that they were unaware that the expenditure for the dress uniform was not authorized by the VFRA Act.
+Cause: The relief association officials indicated that they were unaware that the pediatric AED pads were not authorized by the VFRA Act.

-Effect: As a result of this improper expenditure, relief association funds were not available for investment purposes or to pay for expenditures authorized by the VFRA Act.
+Effect: As a result of these improper expenditures, relief association funds were not available for investment purposes, or to pay for expenditures authorized by the VFRA Act.

-Recommendation: We recommend that the relief association be reimbursed \$2,332 for the unauthorized expenditure and that relief association officials become familiar with Section 7416(f) of the VFRA Act to aid them in determining the propriety of future expenditures.
+Recommendation: We recommend that the relief association be reimbursed \$1,040 for the unauthorized expenditures and that relief association officials become familiar with Section 7416(f) of the VFRA Act to aid them in determining the propriety of future expenditures.
 For further guidance, please refer to the Auditor General's publication, MANAGEMENT GUIDELINES FOR VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATIONS.